rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 ### Windows

 We recommend developing under [MSYS and MinGW](http://www.mingw.org) using their auto-installer.
-Be careful with versions: the version dated [20110802](http://sourceforge.net/projects/mingw/files/Installer/mingw-get-inst/mingw-get-inst-20110802/mingw-get-inst-20110802.exe/download) is known to work; later versions including gcc 4.7 are known _not_ to work.
+Be careful with versions: the version dated [20110802](http://sourceforge.net/projects/mingw/files/Installer/mingw-get-inst/mingw-get-inst-20110802/mingw-get-inst-20110802.exe/download) is known to work _so long as you use the build-in package list_, and wind up with gcc 4.5; later versions including gcc 4.7 are known _not_ to work due to a [bug with LLVM](https://github.com/mozilla/rust/issues/2641), and possibly other reasons; we're unclear on the cause.

 Once installed, we tend to work inside the MSYS shell.

 For Git, we recommend [MsysGit](http://code.google.com/p/msysgit/) and if you use that you will want to put the git binary path *after* the MinGW path.
 So add a line like the following to your `.bashrc`: